MichalNawrot/react/react-foundations/README.md

   - You can pass the state information to children components as props, but the **logic for updating the state should be kept within the component** where state was initially created.
   - Hooks allow you to add additional logic such as state to your components.
   - Think of state as any information in your UI that changes over time, usually triggered by user interaction.

+### Server and Client Components

+To understand how `Server` and `Client Components` work, it's helpful to be familiar with two foundational web concepts:

+- The [environments](https://nextjs.org/learn/react-foundations/server-and-client-components#server-and-client-environments) your application code can be executed in: the server and the client.
+  - Behind the scenes, the components are split into two module graphs.
+The `server module graph` (or tree) contains all the Server Components that are rendered on the server, and the `client module graph` (or tree) contains all Client Components.
+  - The **client** refers to the browser on a user’s device that sends a request to a server for your application code.
+It then turns the response it receives from the server into an interface the user can interact with.
+  - The **server** refers to the computer in a data center that stores your application code, receives requests from a client, does some computation, and sends back an appropriate response.
+    - After Server Components are rendered, a special data format called the React Server Component Payload (RSC) is sent to the client.
+      - The RSC payload contains:
+        1. The rendered result of Server Components.
+        2. Placeholders (or holes) for where Client Components should be rendered and references to their JavaScript files.

+- The [network boundary](https://nextjs.org/learn/react-foundations/server-and-client-components#network-boundary) that separates server and client code.